 There were always plenty of reasons to move to Salt Lake City, Utah.
-The space, low cost, recreation and incredible scenery were just a few reasons buyers began to check out houses for sale in Salt Lake.
+The spaciousness, nature, low cost, safety, recreation and incredible scenery were just a few reasons buyers began to check out houses for sale in Salt Lake.

 But 2020/2021 is different.
 The job market is good and improving (unemployment rate 7.9% currently), taxes are half of that in California or Oregon (corporate tax rate is 4.95%), and it’s a safe, superb environment for Millennial aged digital and creative workers.
 The housing market here is one of the hottest housing markets of late.

 For those with families or starting them, Utah has always had a culture of home ownership and prices are affordable compared to other major US cities such as Denver, Houston, Los Angeles or San Francisco.

 With a population just over 200,000, the city of Salt Lake is the perfect size for safe, clean living and friendly neighbors.

 Due to the Corona Virus pandemic, housing sales slumped in the spring and early summer, but demand has returned strongly.
 As it has done in Los Angeles, Denver, San Diego, and Dallas housing market, a rebound in demand for homes has come about since then.
 And it seems to be growing along with the house prices as seen here.